-- Determination of the appropriate verification methods for each critical characteristic. - Identification of the acceptance criteria for the verification method used consistent with the plant-specific application.

-- Additional considerations for dedication of CGI for applications requiring environmental or seismic qualification: - (a) Utilization of non-destructive methods to verify the critical characteristics of the item to provide reasonable assurance that each individual commercial-grade item will perform in the design-basis accident/event harsh environment (e.g., loss of coolant accident, high-energy line break, - Operating basis earthquake or safe-shutdown earthquake).
-Like-for-like replacements should demonstrate performance equal to or better than the qualified prototype. - (b) The commercial-grade item's safety function(s), functional performance requirements, and acceptance criteria determinations should include design service conditions (harsh environment, seismic). - (c) Seismic and environmental qualification should be treated as critical characteristics to be verified, as necessary. - b.
+- Determination of the appropriate verification methods for each critical characteristic. - Identification of the acceptance criteria for the verification method used consistent with the plant-specific application. - Additional considerations for dedication of CGI for applications requiring environmental or seismic qualification: - (1) Utilization of non-destructive methods to verify the critical characteristics of the item to provide reasonable assurance that each individual commercial-grade item will perform in the design-basis accident/event harsh environment earthquake or safe-shutdown earthquake).
+Like-for-like replacements should demonstrate performance equal to or better than the qualified prototype. - (2) The commercial-grade item's safety function(s), functional performance requirements, and acceptance criteria determinations should include design service conditions (harsh environment, seismic). - b.
 Like-for-Like Commercial-Grade Item Replacements.
 A like-for-like replacement is a replacement of an item with one that is identical.
 Characteristics of like-for-like items are described below.
 A like-for-like replacement may be considered identical if: - The replacement item was purchased from the same vendor (successor companies may be accepted), provided all design, materials, or manufacturing processes are kept the same, or - The replacement item was purchased at the same time and from the same vendor as the item it is replacing.
-For example, the item has the same manufacturing time frame as determined by the date purchased or date shipped from factory, date code, same batch or lot number.
+For example, the item has the same manufacturing time frame as determined by the date purchased or date shipped from factory, date code, same batch, or lot number.

 A like-for-like determination should not be based solely on the selection of a commercial-grade vendor with items manufactured to meet the same industry standards of the item that was originally supplied.
-Meeting the same industry standards may be a necessary condition, but is not a sufficient condition for a like-for-like determination.
+Meeting the same industry standards may be a necessary condition but is not a sufficient condition for a like-for-like determination.